Natural Remedies for COPD

 Massage therapy has many health benefits such as relieving stress, increasing blood flow, and relaxing muscles.
 It is uncertain if massage therapy can help relieve COPD symptoms.
 However, it can be helpful along with COPD treatment to relieve pain and stress.4

 What are herbal treatments?

 Herbal treatments can have many interactions with medicines used to manage COPD.
-Patients should make sure they talk with their healthcare providers before starting to take any herbal treatments.
+Always talk with your doctor before starting any herbal treatments.2

 What are antioxidants?

-Antioxidants are a type of substance that can help to block the harmful effects of other chemicals called free radicals.
-Many types of foods contain antioxidants.
-However, some COPD patients may benefit from taking extra antioxidant supplements, if their healthcare provider recommends it.
-These may include:
+Antioxidants are substances that can help block the harmful effects of other chemicals called free radicals.
+Many foods naturally contain antioxidants.
+However, some people with COPD may benefit from taking extra antioxidant supplements if their doctor recommends it.
+These may include:2,7

 - Vitamins A, C, and E